superMDguy/Variational-Recurrent-Autoencoder-Tensorflow/README.md

 Below are hyperparameters in [config.json](https://github.com/Chung-I/Variational-Recurrent-Autoencoder-Tensorflow/blob/master/models/config.json):

 - `model`:
     - `size`: embedding size, and encoder/decoder state size.
+Make sure this is set to the same dimensionality as the embeddings stored in the `embeddings_path`.
     - `latent_dim`: latent space size.
     - `in_vocab_size`: source vocabulary size.
     - `out_vocab_size`: target vocabulary size.